n303p4/sailor-fox/docs/how-to-run.md

 # How to run sailor-fox

 This guide walks you through how to prepare your PC or server to run sailor-fox.
+It assumes that you have working knowledge of a terminal/command line.

 ## Dependencies